Local Secondary Indexes in DynamoDB - Amazon DynamoDB

 As with table queries, an index query can use either eventually consistent or strongly consistent reads depending on the value of ConsistentRead.
 One strongly consistent read consumes one read capacity unit; an eventually consistent read consumes only half of that.
 Thus, by choosing eventually consistent reads, you can reduce your read capacity unit charges.

 For index queries that request only index keys and projected attributes, DynamoDB calculates the provisioned read activity in the same way as it does for queries against tables.
 The only difference is that the calculation is based on the sizes of the index entries, rather than the size of the item in the base table.
 The number of read capacity units is the sum of all projected attribute sizes across all of the items returned; the result is then rounded up to the next 4 KB boundary.
-For more information about how DynamoDB calculates provisioned throughput usage, see Managing settings on DynamoDB provisioned capacity tables.
+For more information about how DynamoDB calculates provisioned throughput usage, see DynamoDB provisioned capacity mode.

 For index queries that read attributes that are not projected into the local secondary index, DynamoDB needs to fetch those attributes from the base table, in addition to reading the projected attributes from the index.
 These fetches occur when you include any non-projected attributes in the Select or ProjectionExpression parameters of the Query operation.
 Fetching causes additional latency in query responses, and it also incurs a higher provisioned throughput cost: In addition to the reads from the local secondary index described previously, you are charged for read capacity units for every base table item fetched.
 This charge is for reading each entire item from the table, not just the requested attributes.